pustinia/haproxy-api-monetization-demo-test/README.md

       - Client Scopes tab, add the bronze scope.
 Remove all of the other previously assigned client scopes.
 4. Go to the Mappers tab and create a new mapper.
 4-1.
-Get secret in the client Credentials, and change client's Service accounts roles
+Get secret in the client Credentials, and change client's Service accounts roles 4-2.
+Get a publickey in realm settings, and change the pubkey.pem file, and keycloak restart with pubkey.pem file
 5. Get an Access Token.
       ```
       $ curl --request POST \